anitaposch/learn-bitcoin/manuscript/700-Invest-in-Bitcoin.md

 - A selfie holding a piece of paper with the name of the exchange and the date
 - A video call with the exchange

 Now, one could argue that we need to find criminals, terrorists, money launderers etc. and therefore these regulations make sense.
-The problem is that the banks often over-regulate; they demand more data than required and track every single transaction, which in combination with digital money turns into a surveillance machine worse than George Orwell ever imagined.
+The problem is that the banks often over-regulate; they demand more data than required and track every single transaction which, in combination with digital money, turns into a surveillance machine worse than George Orwell ever imagined.
 While we point at and criticize China's central bank digital currency and their overreaching social credit program, we are building similar systems that massively intrude on people's privacy.

 KYC / AML has not kept Deutsche Bank, HSBC and many other big players from laundering money, but it prevents billions of people without ID from participating in economical activities.
 It requires massive bureaucracy, high costs and puts your privacy at risk because of data leaks.
-The exchanges know how much you bought, when you bought, your banking information and the addresses you withdraw to.
+The exchanges know how much you bought, when you bought it, your banking information and the addresses you withdraw to.

 With KYC/AML and holding your bitcoin on an exchange, you also break the censorship resistance of Bitcoin.
 Many exchanges work together with blockchain surveillance companies, which cooperate in many cases directly with the government.
 Through the Bitcoin blockchain's transparency, any chain analysis company can follow your activity.
 The exchanges can freeze your account or block your withdrawal.

-While I don't think governments will be able to effectively ban Bitcoin from being used - it would be like banning people from thinking as they only have to remember their seed - they could try to confiscate it as the USA did with gold.
-If in that case, you have left your money on an exchange - then it's as good as gone.
+While I don't think governments will be able to effectively ban Bitcoin from being used - it would be like banning people from thinking as they only have to remember their seed - they could try to confiscate it, just as the USA did with gold.
+If something like this happened, and you have left your money on an exchange - then it's as good as gone.

 Executive order 6102, signed on April 5 1933 by US President Franklin D. Roosevelt forbade the hoarding of gold.
 In 1975, Americans could legally own gold again.
 Satoshi Nakamoto listed their birthday as April 5, 1975.
 That's of course no coincidence.
 It shows Satoshi's intentions, that Bitcoin is about financial freedom.